the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-tech.md

 * Supporting presenters and speakers with presentation set-up and slide transitions.
 * Ensuring that any audio or hearing induction loop technology is working and accessible.
 * Opening up polls or other interaction software used during the event.
+* Ensuring the event is recorded.
 #### In-Person Facilitator
-* Ensuring that attendees and any speakers are able to engage in the session.
+* Ensuring that attendees and any speakers are able to engage in the session using microphones or other audio equipment.
 * Working with a speaker or panellists to answer questions from the audience.
 * Ensuring that questions taken from the audience represent the diversity of the attendees.
 * Providing the audience with information about any emergency exits or other physical locations of importance during the event.